Count Yorga, Vampire is a 1970 American supernatural horror movie directed by Bob Kelljan and starring Robert Quarry.

 Donna hosts a séance in hopes of contacting her recently deceased mother.
 At the party are several of her friends and Yorga, a mysterious Bulgarian mystic who performs the séance.
 Donna becomes hysterical during the proceedings, and Yorga uses hypnosis to calm her.

 After the party is over, Erica and her boyfriend Paul offer to drive the Count home.
-Experiencing car trouble outside of Yorga’s mansion (though Paul notices the road was dry a minute ago), the two resign themselves to spend the night in their van.
-Yorga watches the couple enjoy sex, then attacks them…
+Experiencing car trouble outside of Yorga’s mansion (though Paul notices the road was dry a minute ago), the two resign themselves to spending the night in their van.
+Yorga watches the couple enjoy coitus, then attacks them…

 “It makes for an unusually good update of the basic Dracula plot, and Robert Quarry is an excellent Old-World vampire.
 Indeed, it’s rather a shame Universal didn’t use him instead of Frank Langella when they remade Dracula nine years later.
 The story has one major defect, in that everyone seems far too ready to accept the notion of a literal vampire showing up in 20th-century America, but for the most part, it is able to rise above this weakness and deliver on a number of fronts.”
 Scott Ashlin, 1000 Misspent Hours and Counting